SeanHood/snippets/content/posts/terraform-opa-linting.md

 date: 2021-02-03T22:52:13Z
 draft: false
 ---
-# Terraform and OPA/Conftest/Rego, what a pain in the arse it is

 So this has taken me 24+ hours to figure out.
 All docs, references to using OPA with Terraform are about testing the plan.
 I want some static analysis on raw